-To give you a better idea of what these courses involve, we’ll discuss each briefly:
+But what do these courses entail?
+To give you a better idea of what each of these two courses involve, we’ll discuss each course briefly.

 In a fast-growing industry such as tourism, marketers play a crucial role in the success of any tourist attraction or place of accommodation.
-If people aren't aware of what a tourist destination offers, they won't visit it, and without tourists flocking to see or experience it, it won't achieve any success.
+If people aren't aware of what a tourist destination offers, they will not visit the place, and without tourists flocking to see or experience it, the place will not achieve any success.
 This course uses the principles of marketing to teach students how to analyse the tourism market so as to successfully promote and increase awareness of that particular tourist attraction.
 It strikes a good balance between theoretical and practical knowledge, so this course is ideal for people with creative minds who would like to enter the tourism industry.

 South Africa is a country that welcomes everyone with warm hearts and open arms to its ‘local is lekker’ well-known braais, bush fields, winelands, beaches and relaxing family homes.
 Tourism in South Africa offers tourists a very wide spread selection of vibrant cultures and traditions to experience and enjoy all over the country.
 The Rainbow Nation will capture what South Africa is all about: friendliness, dancing, laughter, hope and compassion.
 With the city lights and the picture perfect landscapes, drinking wine and going on game drives, the South African tourism will not fail to impress.

 Travel and Tourism courses in South Africa

 There are many Universities and Colleges in South Africa that offer travel and tourism courses.

 As a career choice, Travel and Tourism can bring you a rewarding and fun-filled future.
 This high in demand and fast growing industry is creating new job opportunities every single day and it needs newly-qualified students with the right set of skills to fill all the new and exciting jobs.